“Sighting of the Day in the Bush”

-1. Rhino horns are not bone, but made of keratin – this is the same material that is found in hair and fingernails.
+1. Rhino horns are not bone but made of keratin – this is the same material found in hair and fingernails.
 The rhino’s horn is a compacted mass of hair that continues to grow throughout the rhino’s lifetime, just the way our hair and fingernails grow.
 The black rhino has two horns – the foremost is more prominent than the other – while the white rhino has more of a stump for a second horn.

 2. Rhinos have thick, sensitive skin that can react to sunburns and insect bites – hence they love the mud as it acts as a sunblock and protects them from insects.

 3. Tapirs, horses, and zebras are the closest relatives to the rhinoceros.
-These animals are the odd-toed ungulates – the rhinoceros has three toes on each foot, and their tracks actually resemble the Ace of Clubs!
+These animals are the odd-toed ungulates – the rhinoceros has three toes on each foot, and their tracks resemble the Ace of Clubs!

 4. The collective word for a group of rhinos is a “crash” of rhinos.”

 5. Their horns are not used for defense purposes.
-They’d rather use their teeth to keep their opponents at bay.
+They’d instead use their teeth to keep their opponents at bay.
 Black and white rhinos do not have incisors but rather have three premolars and three molars on each side of their upper and lower jaws.

 9. Rhinos have a symbiotic relationship with oxpeckers – in Swahili, they are the “askari wa kifaru” – which means the rhino’s guard.
 The “askari” eats ticks and other insects that it finds on the rhino and creates a commotion when it feels any danger, alerting the rhino.

-11. Females will reproduce every two and a half to five years and will remain with the calf for about three years.
+11. Females will reproduce every two and a half to five years and remain with the calf for about three years.

 12. Black rhinos prefer to eat at night or during dawn or dusk.
 When it is too hot, they take cover under the shade.”

-|This was the first time we observed rhinos crossing the road.|
+|This was the first time we observed rhinos crossing the road.

 As for today, we’ll be heading out this afternoon for one of our frequent drives in Marloth Park to see what wonders await us during our usual two-hour drive.